Enterprise SEO Strategy: How to Get Started?

 At Waalaxy, we distinguish 3 types of content on our blog:

-- The content with high added value: these are articles that will obviously be referenced on Google but which are first built in a concern to answer a customer problem.
+- The content with high added value: these are articles that will obviously be referenced on Google but in which the main concern is to answer a customer problem.
 These articles are often distributed via other channels than SEO and do not necessarily correspond to Google searches.

-Among these SEO contents, we distinguish 3 subtypes:
+Among these SEO content, we distinguish 3 subtypes:

-- The conversion contents.
-These contents have for objective to answer a precise question of the user and if possible to put forward our tool.
-It could be an article on “how to prospect on LinkedIn” or “the best prospecting messages.” 🤝
+- The conversion content.
+The objective of this content is to answer a precise user question and where possible to put forward our tool.
+It could be an article on “how to find leads on LinkedIn” or “the best prospecting messages.” 🤝

 - Traffic content.
-This is more “generalist” content, which strays a bit from our core topic.
+This is more “generalist” content, which strays a bit from our core subject.
 We can mention “LinkedIn emoji” or “LinkedIn carousel”.
-A lot of traffic but less qualified.
-The objective here is to work on the brand image without trying to convert immediately and to get important traffic to improve our image with Google.
+A lot of traffic but less qualified leads.
+The objective here is to build our brand image, without trying to immediately convert.
+There’s also the additional goal of getting more traffic so as to improve our image with Google.

 - The “guides”.
-These are very long contents (>5k words) with often multiple objectives: to position oneself on a very competitive main query (Google likes long articles), to position oneself on dozens of small searches with little volume but little competition and to bring a lot of value to the user (thus trying to convert him anyway).
-We can cite as an example “linkedin lead generation strategy” which aims to present the main strategies to find customers on Linkedin. 😎
+These are very long contents (>5k words) with often multiple objectives: to position oneself on a very competitive key query (Google likes long articles), to position oneself on dozens of small searches with little volume but little competition; thus bringing a lot of value to the user (which can lead to a conversion).
+We can cite “linkedin lead generation strategy” as an example.
+This guide aims to present the main strategies to find customers on Linkedin. 😎

 3. Links: Achieving Google’s trust

 The third pillar of SEO is “links”.
-Also called“backlinks “, it’s about determining how many people are talking about you on the web and if these people are trusted.
+Also called “backlinks “.
+It’s about determining how many people are talking about you on the web and if these people are trusted sources.

-Yes, Google does not want to send its users to dubious or disreputable sites.
+Yes, Google does not want to send its users to dubious or unreputable sites.

 - The level of trust: who is talking about you?
 Rather sites that Google has little confidence in or rather reliable sites like important media, directories or other reference sites?
 Without a doubt the most important indicator.

 - Citation volume: how many people are talking about you?
 This indicator must go with the level of trust.
-If there are few reliable sites talking about you and many unreliable sites talking about you, it’s not good.
+If there are few reliable sites talking about you and many unreliable sites talking about you, this is not good.

 - The category of your site: depending on your content and the types of sites that talk about you, Google will assign you a majority category and sub-categories.
-You will be considered as an “expert” on this or these subjects and therefore more likely to be referenced on the keywords of these subjects.
+You will be considered as an “expert” on x or ysubjects and therefore more likely to be referenced on the keywords of these subjects.